 The <errno.h> include file defines macros that are set to the errno variable.
 The <errno.h> include file defines macros for values that are used for error reporting in the C library functions and defines the macro errno.
-An integer value can be assigned to errno, and its value can be tested during runtime.

-See "Checking the Errno Value" in the ILE C/C++ Programmer's Guide for information about displaying the current errno value.
+An integer value can be assigned to errno, and its value can be tested during run time.
+See "Checking the Errno Value" in the IBM Rational Development Studio for i: ILE C/C++ Programmer's Guide for information about displaying the current errno value.